 Poor Roger Murtagh wouldn’t last long in Hollywood today.
 Played by Danny Glover in the Lethal Weapon movies, the cop was complaining about getting on in years at the tender age of 50 – which makes him a mere spring chicken when you consider that the average action star now has as much hair coming out of their ears as they have on their head.

-Bruce Willis and Liam Neeson (whose latest film Run All Night is released this weekend) are both pushing 60, but they’re far from the eldest.
+Bruce Willis and Liam Neeson are both in their mid-sixties, but they’re far from the eldest.
 Sylvester Stallone, Harrison Ford and Arnold Schwarzenegger all have an extra decade of experience under their belts.
 They show no signs of slowing down, and audiences are flocking in droves to see them work.
 So what makes the ‘geri-action’ star, as they’ve come to be known, so popular?

 It helps that many of these actors have continued playing the roles that first brought them fame.
-Stallone, Ford and Schwarzenegger are all set to reprise their most famous characters – Rocky Balboa, Han Solo and the Terminator – in the next few years.
-And it also allows audiences to keep enjoying the heroes they love without the constant need for reboots.
+Stallone, Ford and Schwarzenegger have all recently reprised their most famous characters – Rocky Balboa, Han Solo and the Terminator – and Stallone is also reviving John Rambo this week.
+Most of all, it allows audiences to keep enjoying the heroes they love without the constant need for reboots.
 After all, there is no John McClane without Bruce Willis, and to try would only lead to disaster.

 Nowadays that audience is both much wider and much more varied in age.
 According to producer Lynda Obst, foreign box office revenue can count for as much as 70 per cent of a film’s gross, and a significant percentage of the global audience is now made up of baby boomers that are the same age as the stars themselves.
 In 2012, for example, the British Film Institute reported that cinemagoers in the oldest age bracket (aged 45 and over) dominated the box office, making up 36 per cent of UK audiences.
 It’s hardly surprising that this new demographic would be eager to see people of their generation kicking some ass on screen, instead of just sitting about in stuffy period dramas or cracking jokes about Viagra in The Best Exotic Marigold Hotel.